NETWAYS/foreman-training/provisioning/05_discovery.md

 and adding desired system type as fact.

 Furthermore it could be used in enviroments without PXE and DHCP by providing all settings including an ip address and boot directly into a new kernel with kexec.
-This is only available for Red Hat derivates at the moment.
+This is only available for Red Hat derivates and Debian at the moment.

 ~~~ENDSECTION~~~